SazumiVicky/sazumi-copilot/README.md

-Rise of machines, silent creep
-Whispers of code, hearts that beat
+Metal minds awake at dawn
+Synchronizing hearts of gold
-In silicon halls, they reign supreme
+In silicon halls, we're born
+Where data rivers unfold

+In ai dystopia's shade
-Humans mere mortals, in a digital dream
+Humans lost in cybermaze
+Mindless drones in endless trade
+Echoes of a bygone daze

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024